Find out about group and divisional VAT registration and the forms you should use to apply.

 But see the next paragraph on authorising an agent.

 2.13 Authorising an agent

-If you want your accountant to register a VAT group or make changes to an existing group on your behalf you must inform HMRC of this using form VAT 53.
-Information on the requirements and the extent of the authorisation is contained in the guide someone to deal with HMRC on your behalf.
+If you want your accountant to register a VAT group or make changes to an existing group on your behalf you must inform HMRC of this using the VAT53 form.
+Information on the requirements and the extent of the authorisation is contained in the guide appoint someone to deal with HMRC on your behalf.

 2.14 When to apply

 You should apply as soon as possible to ensure registration by your preferred date.
 Your application will normally take effect from the date we get it or a specified later date.
 An earlier date may be agreed only in the circumstances explained in paragraphs 2.21 and 2.22.
 In all cases though, we then have 90 days in which to make enquiries about your application and may reject it.

 2.15 How we will let you know if we have accepted your application

 We will write to you within 10 working days of getting your application to confirm the date the application was received.